osg-htc/virtual-school-pilot-2020/docs/materials/htc/part1-ex3-jobs.md

 <style type="text/css"> pre em { font-style: normal; background-color: yellow; } pre strong { font-style: normal; font-weight: bold; color: \#008; } </style>

-Monday Exercise 1.3: Run Jobs!
+HTC Exercise 1.3: Run Jobs!
 ==============================

 The goal of this exercise is to submit jobs to HTCondor and have them run on the local pool (CHTC).
 This is a huge step in learning to use an HTC system!